mdodovic/SymPyCAP/README.md

 ## Acknowledgments

-We thank Prof. dr Dejan V. Tošić for recommending this software project to us and for all discussions and help with the project.
+We thank [Prof. dr Dejan V. Tošić](http://home.etf.rs/~tosic/) and Prof. dr Milka M. Potrebić for recommending this software project to us and for all discussions and help with the project.